Published on 04/04/14 in Reading

 Finally, guests reached the large landing at the top of the stairs and, according to the plans that formed the creation of this wondrous villa, the eyes would finally leave the magical gardens and turn their gaze onto the open panorama of the Roman countryside and, when the atmosphere was crystal clear, even the cupola of St. Peter’s in Rome could be seen.

-I come often to the Villa d’Este, and I prefer to walk in the gardens early in the morning, when other visitors still haven’t arrived.
+I come often to the Villa d’Este, and I prefer to walk in the gardens early in the morning when other visitors still haven’t arrived.
 Making this climb, I am nothing more, nor less, than another pair of eyes enchanted by the Renaissance.
 The rest of the world doesn’t exist.

 Upon entering the villa, the significance of water is again observed.
 Beautiful wall-mounted fountains, framed with mosaics and shells, adorn the reception halls, which are also decorated with wall-drawings depicting heroes, gods, and scenes from mythology, hunts, gardens and landscapes - all framed by motifs common to the period and placed theatrically throughout.
 It was in this refined environment that the cardinal and his 250 courtiers lived.

 He was surrounded by poets, musicians and scholars of the period.
-Great patron of his time, who didn’t hesitate to spend the inconceivable sum of one million scudos in the creation of this villa, whose fame has transcended time and whose architecture and scope formed the prototype from which the subsequent royal gardens of all of Europe would be inspired.
+A great patron of his time, who didn’t hesitate to spend the inconceivable sum of one million scudos in the creation of this villa, whose fame has transcended time and whose architecture and scope formed the prototype from which the subsequent royal gardens of all of Europe would be inspired.

 The e-book Feeling ROME, illustrated with colour images, is available on: